pjwalstrom/cloud-workshop/README.md

 Virtualbox and Vagrant must be installed before setting up the workshop.

-On OS X this can be done easily by `brew`:
+On OS X this can be done easily with `brew`:

 ```
 $ brew install caskroom/cask/brew-cask